kuzzleio/kuzzle/doc/2/guides/getting-started/6-understand-application-development/index.md

 You can acces it through the [Backend.sdk](/core/2/some-link) property.

 ::: info
-The Embedded SDK is a modified version of the [Javascript SDK](/sdk/js/7) which is directly connected to the API and does not go through the network.
+The Embedded SDK is a modified version of the [Javascript SDK](/sdk/js/7) which is directly connected to the API and does not send requests through the network.
 :::

 You can access the following controllers from the API: